-If you’re looking for a tough and rugged accent plant that works wonderfully either as a houseplant or outdoors, go for the flax lily.
-With swordlike, often variegated foliage, the flax lily is accustomed to droughts as it is native to the outback of Australia.
+If you’re looking for a tough and rugged accent plant that works either as a houseplant or outdoors, go for the flax lily.
+With swordlike, often variegated foliage, the flax lily is accustomed to droughts because it is native to the outback of Australia.

 Gardeners favor the flax lily because it offers many different options of foliage textures and colors.
-While the regular species of flax lily tends to come in a solid green, many of the hybrid varieties are available in an array of color variegations.
+While the regular species tends to come in a solid green, many of the hybrid varieties are available in an array of color variegations.
 Some of the most common foliage colors are a simple gray-green midrib with a contrasting bright white or gold edge.
 Other varieties boast stunning burgundy-blue foliage with a gray cast.
 Flax lily also offers small blooms.
 Some varieties have larger purple or deep-blue blooms born on long, wiry stems in airy clusters held well above the foliage.
-Many species of flax lily have ornamental berries as well.
+Several species have ornamental berries as well.
 The berries are bright blue and look stunning when found in clusters hanging above the eye-catching foliage.

 Flax Lily Care Must-Knows

 Flax lilies are extremely easy to grow and require little maintenance.
-When planting a flax lily, remember it does not tolerate standing water and likes well-drained soil.
-The plant is quick to rot if planted in too wet conditions.
-While the plants are very tolerant of drought, for best results place in an area with even moisture.
+When planting, remember this plant does not tolerate standing water and likes well-drained soil.
+It's quick to rot if planted in soggy conditions.
+While flax lilies are very tolerant of drought, for best results place in an area with even moisture.

-This plant is tolerant of varying soil conditions and different amounts of light.
-In order to encourage the most vigorous growth, plant it in full to part sun.
-Variegated varieties will often fare slightly better when placed in part sun, as too much sun may bleach the color and sometimes even burn the leaves.
+These plants are tolerant of varying amounts of light.
+In order to encourage the most vigorous growth, plant in full sun to part shade.
+Variegated varieties will often fare slightly better when placed in part shade, because too much sun may bleach the color and sometimes even burn the leaves.
 Just about every variety will grow in shade but will often have a looser habit and more muted colors.
 Overall, plant growth is much slower when planted in full shade.